 Stock growth rate: Enter the calculated growth rate.
 Please enter as a percentage (for .10, enter 10%).
 If you don't know the growth rate percentage, you can easily calculate it using my Growth Rate Calculator (opens in a new window).

 Required rate of return: Enter the required rate of return.
 This is often arrived at by adding a percentage for risk premium to the T-Bill rate.
+Note that the required rate of return must be greater than the stock growth rate in order for the dividend growth model to be used for common stock valuation.

 Stock price: Based on your entries, this is the maximum price per share you could pay and still earn your required rate of return.